wilfredinni/python-cheatsheet/docs/cheatsheet/dictionaries.md

 # 'She is deeply in love with None'
 ```

-You can also change the default `None` value for other of your choice:
+You can also change the default `None` value to one of your choice:

 ```python
 >>> wife = {'name': 'Rose', 'age': 33}